 Here's how you can accommodate for your technically challenged voter population.

 The technically challenged group of voters is probably a small subset of your voting population, and they are usually without email addresses.
 The rest of your membership is likely going to receive their notice to vote via an electronic method (email or SMS).
 First, your election must be set up to facilitate both of these groups of voters.

 - On the "Notice" stage of your election setup, choose whatever electronic notice type you want to use for your technically capable voters, and then also select "Create Notices Yourself".

 - Proceed to the "Voters" stage of your election setup.
 When inputting your voter list, you will need to provide a ballot ID for each voter.
 This includes your non-electronic voters.

-> - Only include contact information for the voters who will be receiving an electronic notice to vote.
-Leave the contact information blank for the voters who will not be receiving an electronic notice to vote.
+- Only include contact information (either an email address, cellphone number or mailing address) for the voters who will be receiving an electronic notice to vote.
+The contact information should be blank for the voters who will not be receiving an electronic notice to vote.

-> - When your election is live, you will have the ability to download access keys for voters without contact information.
+- When your election is live, you will have the ability to download access keys for voters without contact information.
 If you download all voters' access keys, you will not be able to modify any contact information for those voters with contact information.